ignarru/landing-pro/README.md

 Run `npm run build` to generate the static site under `dist/public/`.

+Static assets are served with compression and long-term caching.
+A `manifest.webmanifest` file enables basic PWA support.

 When deploying, ensure required environment variables—such as `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`—are provided.